-Nursing Student Loan Forgiveness Program (NSLFP)
+- Nursing Student Loan Forgiveness Program (NSLFP)

-To be eligible, you must be a licensed practical nurse (LPN), registered nurse (RN), or advanced registered nurse practitioner (ARNP).
+The NSLFP loan forgiveness program was established in 1989 to encourage nurses to seek employment in underserved areas.
+To be eligible, you must be a licensed practical nurse (LPN), registered nurse (RN) or advanced registered nurse practitioner (ARNP).
 You also must work at a “designated employment site” in the state of Florida.

 If you qualify, the program will pay up to $4,000 per year toward your loans for a maximum of four years.
 The payment is based on funds available and will be made directly to your lender at the end of each 12-month enrollment period.

-Teacher Loan Forgiveness
+- Teacher Loan Forgiveness in Florida

 The Teacher Loan Forgiveness Program is administered by the Department of Education.
-It requires you to teach full time for five consecutive years at a low-income school or educational service agency.
+It requires you to teach full-time for five consecutive years at a low-income school or educational service agency.

-Eligible teachers must be “highly qualified,” which means having at least a bachelor’s degree and a full state certification.
+Eligible teachers must be “highly qualified,” which means having at least a bachelor’s degree and full state certification.

 If you teach secondary math or science or special education, you could receive up to $17,500 in loan forgiveness.
 Other teachers could receive up to $5,000.
 Both Direct Loans and Stafford Loans qualify.

 To see if your school is eligible, search the Teacher Cancellation Low Income (TCLI) Directory.

-Unlike other programs, however, not everyone who is eligible will receive forgiveness.
+Be aware that not everyone who is eligible will receive forgiveness.
 After you apply, you’ll be ranked based on how critical the health care need is at your chosen site as well as whether you come from a “disadvantaged background.”